hckrtst/notesnsnippets/readme.md

 ### 5. Walk through your algorithm

 Before you start coding, walk through the algorithm with your interviewer. **Don't jump into coding with just a basic idea**!!!😥
+Even if you're interviewer agrees you can start coding, think!
+Do you have a good idea of the algorithm?
+If not then walk through it more carefully before committing.
+Because backing out half-way may not be the best look.

+Make sure you know what the data structures are, how they change.
+If there are indices involved then make sure you know how they are updated using examples.